What actually happens to travelers here.

 - motion sickness medication

-- I need headache medicine: Jeg har brug for hovedpinemedicin
+- Jeg har brug for hovedpinemedicin

-- I have a stomachache: Jeg har ondt i maven
+- Jeg har ondt i maven

-- I have allergies: Jeg har allergi
+- Jeg har allergi

-- Where is the nearest pharmacy?: Hvor er det nærmeste apotek?
+- Hvor er det nærmeste apotek?

-- I need a doctor: Jeg har brug for en læge
+- Jeg har brug for en læge

-- Nuuk Apotek — Apotek signage.
-Nuuk
+- Nuuk Apotek β Apotek signage (Nuuk)

-- Hospital pharmacies — Within hospital buildings.
-Ilulissat, Sisimiut, and other towns
+- Hospital pharmacies β Within hospital buildings (Ilulissat, Sisimiut, and other towns)

-- paracetamol/acetaminophen → Panodil / Paracetamol
+- paracetamol/acetaminophen β Panodil / Paracetamol

 Danish brand names.
-Widely available in Nuuk. - ibuprofen → Ibuprofen / Ipren
+Widely available in Nuuk. - ibuprofen β Ibuprofen / Ipren

-Available at pharmacies. - loperamide (anti-diarrheal) → Imodium / Loperamid
+Available at pharmacies. - loperamide (anti-diarrheal) β Imodium / Loperamid

 Available at pharmacies in Nuuk and larger towns.